Greek Life terms and acronyms

 The process of joining or showing interest in becoming a member of a fraternity or sorority.
 Each of the sub-councils has its own recruitment process.

-The Senior Societies are separate from the Greek community, in that are only for members of the senior class.
+The Senior Societies are separate from the Greek community, in that they are only for members of the senior class.
 The majority of these societies keep their membership secret, and are thus often referred to as secret societies.

 Six principles that all Greek Letter organizations and members agree to uphold.
 These include leadership, scholarship, service, brotherhood/sisterhood, inclusion and accountability.